Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 ---

-It is important to understand where the risk of privacy breaches comes from.
+It is important to understand the source of the risk of privacy breaches.
 Let us assume for a moment that we conducted a traditional small-scale survey with 1,000 respondents.
 The survey contains information on political attitudes, spending and saving in a given year, and income, as well as background variables on income and education.
 If